bckohan/django-enum/doc/source/performance.rst

     tables with boolean columns have exactly the same mask values as the tables with bitmasks.
 10 queries are performed and averaged at each check point.
     Each query generates a different random mask value to query and each table both boolean and bitmask are queried with the same mask value.
+The benchmarks were run on an Apple M1 laptop with 16GB of RAM and a 1TB SSD.

 No Indexing